 This report comprises an appraisal of the Glashaboy River (Glanmire/Sallybrook) Drainage Scheme in Sallybrook, Riverstown and Glanmire Co Cork.
-The scheme will impact the Bleach Hill Stream and Glashaboy River in Sallybrook; the Cois na Gleann Stream, Springmount Stream and Glenmore Stream in Riverstown; and the Glashaboy River in Glanmire.
 The purpose of the appraisal is to evaluate the potential impact the proposed scheme will have on the archaeology, architecture and cultural heritage of the development site and surrounding area.
 The assessment was carried out by Lane Purcell Archaeology.